Near-Optimal Privacy-Preserving Learning for Max-Min Fair Multi-Agent Bandits: Pseudo-code for the proposed algorithm

 We present the pseudo-code of the proposed algorithm.
 The general structure is agent ordering followed by epochs each consisting of three phases.
 The length of each phase is determined as described in the paper.
-The algorithm is described in \ref{alg:FairBandits}, and subsequent sub-sections describe the phases.
-Due to the length of this description, it is not part of the paper and is included in the supplementary material.
+Algorithm~\ref{alg:FairBandits} in the main text gives the high-level structure; the following algorithms describe the individual phases.